 - Action Planning Tool Document– Designed to help practitioners set goals and identify action steps for creating healthier nutrition, physical activity and screen time practices at an afterschool program.
-Available online, or as a paper version.
+Available as a PDF.

 - Policy Assessment Tool– Tool for assessing an afterschool program’s policies.
-The Policy Assessment Tool can be completed either online, or as a paper version of the assessment tool.
+Available as a PDF.

-- Daily Practice Assessment Tool– Observation tool for assessing afterschool practices.
-The Daily Practice Assessment Tool can be completed either online, or as a paper version of the tool.
+- Daily Practice Assessment Tool– Observation tool for assessing afterschool practices: Available as a PDF.